spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 <br />

-- A custom OS you created is available.
+- A custom OS that you created.
 Refer to the [Create Images with Image Builder](/cluster-profiles/byoos/image-builder) guide to learn how to create a custom OS for Palette.

 ## Parameters